Zyed007/mesage_encode_decode/README.md

-For the proper working of yhis code you ned to install Two Libraries
+For the proper working of this code you need to install Two Libraries

 1_Tkinter is a standard GUI python library